Redesigned the Trade-in flow to improve conversion by 14%

 My role:

-As the sole designer on this project I owned problem framing, design exploration, stakeholder alignment, and design delivery.
+As the lead designer on this project I owned problem framing, design exploration, stakeholder alignment, and design delivery.

 Results: